SoftwareFactor/cv/README.md

 * API aggregated information from multiple backend telecom systems and hid all the complexity by providing a simple RESTful interface for mobile app developers to integrate with.
 * We achieved scalability targets by deploying backend solution to Microsoft Azure and configuring auto-scaling of web server instances.
 Caching strategies were implemented using Azure Redis Cache to reduce the pressure on backend systems and self-care's SQL Azure database.

+#### Electric car-sharing service with a mobile app
+**Years:** 2016 - 2019

+**My responsibilities:**

+* Requirements analysis
+* Technical project management

+**Challenges:**

+* We needed to launch backend webservices, admin panel and mobile apps for two platforms on a tight schedule.
+* Integrations were needed to to gather data from various sources, including the fleet of vehicles and charging stations.

+**Solution:**

+* Our team developed an API for consumption by mobile apps.
+* Integrations were made with automobile fleet control API, credit card payment providers (Braintree and Adyen), accounting software, driver license validation services, etc.

 #### Warehouse management system for online retailer
 **Years:** 2015 - 2017